 Michael Schultheis paints and sculpts using math equations as models for stories about human relationships: limaçon curves that have interior and exterior loops are used to represent a person’s interior and exterior, while Venn diagrams demonstrate the way in which humans overlap in their relationships with one another.
 His work explores the many intersections between mathematics and art.

 Recently featured in Composite

-Solid Math is a temporary exhibition in Composite, the gallery at MoMath, featuring sculptures based on the geometry of Platonic, Archimedean, and Catalan polyhedra.
+Solid Math was a temporary exhibition in Composite, the gallery at MoMath, featuring sculptures based on the geometry of Platonic, Archimedean, and Catalan polyhedra.
 The inherently precise nature and elegant symmetries of these mathematical forms have made them subjects of fascination for mathematicians over the centuries.

 A work of art is very often a balance between constraint and freedom, an exploration of expressive possibilities within a finite set of compositional rules.
-This exhibition features the work of mathematically-inclined artists — Rinus Roelofs, Bathsheba Grossman, Carlo H. Séquin, Henry Segerman, Phil Webster, and Hans Schepker — who have created works based on the geometry of regular polyhedra.
+This exhibition featured the work of mathematically-inclined artists — Rinus Roelofs, Bathsheba Grossman, Carlo H. Séquin, Henry Segerman, Phil Webster, and Hans Schepker — who have created works based on the geometry of regular polyhedra.
 These mathematical forms provide the formal constraints as well as the rhythmic underpinnings for the artists’ pieces presented in this show.

 What’s So Funny About Math?